Taxonomies: Exploring Yoshikazu Yasuhiko's Character Tropes - Yasuhiko's Space Captains

 "That's right, I'm relieved!
 I'd like to say that I'd kill him (Ricky), but I won't.
 I have a big heart, after all."
 Joe frowned.
 Something strange had ensnared him.
 "I hear there's a goodwill envoy carrying tens of thousands of carats worth of jewels on board."
 Bruiser's tone was carefree, almost as if he were a child getting ready to go out to play."
 (Page 105)

 "Don't get so upset.
-Its true that we're going to take on that Area Queen.
+Its true that we're going to take on that Arena Queen.
 Now that our obstacle has disappeared (the Cordoba), a luxury ship without an escort is no different than a rabbit with a broken leg.
 There's just a twist..."
 As Joe listened to Bruiser's boastful stories, he felt himself become increasingly depressed."
 (Page 106)

 Domencio is depicted by Haruka via an onslaught of interesting, dynamic text.
 Sadistic, demanding, cunning, and brash, Domencio is also shown several times within the light novel to be lofty, highly educated, and even a bit romantic about his life as a space faring pirate captain.
 What then becomes obvious via text is then visually retranslated by way of Yoshikazu Yasuhiko.
 This is, at the moment, the first time we see Yasuhiko create a visual representation of such a character: